 In order to continue to help GPs and their families who face such hardship, the Fund needs to supplement its investment income.
-Broadly half the income each year comes from donations from individual GPs and LMCs.
-Several years ago Wessex LMCs set up a Cameron Fund Charity Levy to help those Practices that wished to do so to support the Cameron Fund with an annual donation.
+Broadly half the income each year comes from donations from Local Medical Committees and individual GPs.
+Several years ago, Wessex LMCs set up a Cameron Fund Charity Levy to help those Practices that wished to do so to support the Cameron Fund with an annual donation.
 This was supported by about 1,000 GPs in Wessex, and the funds generated by the levy have made a very substantial contribution to the work of the Fund in helping GP colleagues and their dependents who have fallen on hard times.
 The Trustees are very grateful for your help.

-If you know of cases that could benefit from the Fund’s assistance please let us know (with consent of course), or direct them to the Fund’s website (www.cameronfund.org.uk) for all the contact details, and where an application form can be download."
+If you know of colleagues who could benefit from the Fund’s assistance, please let us know (with consent of course) or direct them to the Fund’s website www.cameronfund.org.uk for all the contact details, and where an application form can be downloaded."